-- Advocate for systemic changes that result in an end to segregated, sheltered workshops. - Increase the capacity of persons with disabilities to obtain and retain competitive employment. - Advocate for equality of employment for persons who are deaf or hard of hearing. - Advocate for equality of employment for persons who are blind or visually impaired. - Advocate for equality of employment for persons with developmental disabilities. - Advocate for equality of employment for persons with significant psychiatric disabilities. - Advocate for physical and procedural changes at One-Stops in Sullivan County that facilitate increase participation by persons with significant disabilities.

-- Advocate for an increase in the availability of flexible, individualized supportive services (e.g. intensive vocational service coordination, flex funds, transportation and child care assistance) designed to address issues outside of work that directly bear upon placement stabilization. - Advocate for increased participation by individuals with significant disabilities in the New York State Medicaid Buy-In for Working People with Disabilities Program which is designed to reduce or eliminate fear of losing important medical benefits when entering employment. - Advocate for a measurable increase in the number of competitive employment opportunities that are made available to persons with significant disabilities, by employers that have not previously hired persons with disabilities. - Provide orientation and training opportunities to transitioning special education students to help them to become familiar with ILI employment services and to jump start their transition plan. - IL, Inc. will advocate against efforts by NYSDOT and USDOT in prohibiting Deaf persons pursuing truck driver licensing, and encourage both NYS and USDOT to reconsider archaic policies and develop licensing procedures for Deaf truck drivers. - Advocate to amend the Rehabilitation Act of 1973 to authorize grants for the transition of youths with significant disabilities to adulthood
+- Advocate for systemic changes that result in an end to segregated, sheltered workshops. - Increase the capacity of persons with disabilities to obtain and retain competitive employment. - Advocate for equality of employment for persons who are deaf or hard of hearing. - Advocate for equality of employment for persons who are blind or visually impaired. - Advocate for equality of employment for persons with developmental disabilities. - Advocate for equality of employment for persons with significant psychiatric disabilities. - Advocate for physical and procedural changes at One-Stops in Sullivan County that facilitate increase participation by persons with significant disabilities. - Advocate for an increase in the availability of flexible, individualized supportive services (e.g. intensive vocational service coordination, flex funds, transportation and child care assistance) designed to address issues outside of work that directly bear upon placement stabilization. - Advocate for increased participation by individuals with significant disabilities in the New York State Medicaid Buy-In for Working People with Disabilities Program which is designed to reduce or eliminate fear of losing important medical benefits when entering employment. - Advocate for a measurable increase in the number of competitive employment opportunities that are made available to persons with significant disabilities, by employers that have not previously hired persons with disabilities. - Provide orientation and training opportunities to transitioning special education students to help them to become familiar with ILI employment services and to jump start their transition plan. - IL, Inc. will advocate against efforts by NYSDOT and USDOT in prohibiting Deaf persons pursuing truck driver licensing, and encourage both NYS and USDOT to reconsider archaic policies and develop licensing procedures for Deaf truck drivers. - Advocate to amend the Rehabilitation Act of 1973 to authorize grants for the transition of youths with significant disabilities to adulthood

 - 1. ILI-Monticello will establish a written agreement with at least one local school district to conduct an annual orientation presenting pertinent employment programs and services available to transitioning special education students. - 2.
 One or more employers will modify an established policy or practice to provide reasonable accommodations to persons who are deaf. - 3.
 One or more employers will modify an established policy or practice to provide reasonable accommodations to persons who are blind. - 4.
 One or more employers will modify an established policy or practice to provide reasonable accommodation to employees with developmental disabilities. - 5.
-One or more employers will modify an established policy or practice to provide reasonable accommodations to persons with significant psychiatric disabilities. - 6.
-The Center will establish a written arrangement whereby the local One-Stop will include hand- outs and brochures for Independent Living Centers, ACCES-VR, and agency linkages in the community resource materials. - 7.
+One or more employers will modify an established policy or practice to provide reasonable accommodations to persons with significant psychiatric disabilities.

+- 6. The Center will establish a written arrangement whereby the local One-Stop will include hand- outs and brochures for Independent Living Centers, ACCES-VR, and agency linkages in the community resource materials. - 7.
 NYS Department of Transportation and US Department of Transportation will establish policies that allow Deaf persons to obtain truck driving licensure, thus expanding employment opportunities. - 8.
-Congress will pass the HR 604 TEAM Employment Act and the President will sign it.
+Congress will pass the HR 604 TEAM Employment Act and the President will sign it. - 9.
+At least one local employer will make documented changes in its employment policies and procedures to comply with Title I of the Americans with Disabilities Act (ADA) as a result of participating in an annual job fair jointly conducted by ILI-Monticello and Sullivan Works One-Stop Center.

-C. Health Care Advocacy: Continue to advocate for increasing the capacity of community-based supportive services to a level sufficient to enable persons presently confined to nursing homes and other restrictive settings, or at-risk of confinement, to return to, or remain in the community as an alternative to institutionalization - consistent with the Olmstead decision of 1999.
+Continue to advocate for increasing the capacity of community-based supportive services to a level sufficient to enable persons presently confined to nursing homes and other restrictive settings, or at-risk of confinement, to return to, or remain in the community as an alternative to institutionalization - consistent with the Olmstead decision of 1999.